astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 be resumed at a later time, if the job is pre-empted or canceled for any reason.

 When instantiating a pipeline, you can use the ``resume`` flag to indicate that we can resume from an earlier execution of the pipeline.
 By default, if any resume files are found, we will restore the pipeline's previous progress.

-Otherwise, if you've set ``resume=False``, the pipeline will start from scratch.
+If you want to start the pipeline from scratch you can simply set `resume=False`.

-To address this, go to the temp directory you've specified and remove any intermediate files created by the previous runs of the ``hipscat-import`` pipeline.
+Alternatively, go to the temp directory you've specified and remove any intermediate files created by the previous runs of the ``hipscat-import`` pipeline.
+You should also remove the output directory if it has any content.
+The resume argument performs these cleaning operations automatically for you.

 Reading input files
 -------------------------------------------------------------------------------